numba/numba/docs/source/extending/overloading-guide.rst

     In [4]: %timeit myjitmodule.myalgorithm(a, 1)
     17.6 µs ± 327 ns per loop (mean ± std. dev. of 7 runs, 100000 loops each)

-But of course, your implementation doesn't generalize to your colleague's use-case, who would like to use ``set_to_x`` with a floating point number
+But of course, this implementation doesn't generalize to your colleague's use-case, who would like to use ``set_to_x`` with a floating point number.
+The following error arises:
-instead:

 .. code:: pycon